roman-milk/roman-milk.github.io/out-of-your-systems.md

+===

- ****** Out of Your Systems ****** byTheTalkMan© "Oh my God!" she moaned, almost violently.
+"Oh my God!" she moaned, almost violently.
 And before I knew it, her lips jumped to mine, kissing me savagely.
 She leaned back, pulling me down until I was unable to stay on the couch, both of us falling to the floor.
 Our limbs tangled as we rolled around, our mouths roughly kissing as we wrestled for control.
 Eventually I ended up on my back as she sat on top of me, the sweat on our chests mixing as made out, her tongue mashing into mine as she forced it in my mouth.
 Finally, she sat up straight, sliding her hands to my chest as she began to bounce again.

  "Oh my God, Daddy.
 Fuck me!
 Fuck me HARD!" she begged, my hands slapping onto her big, bouncing boobs again.
 "I need it so bad!
 I need you to fuck me!
 I want to cum on my daddy's big hard cock again!"